danders0n/arma-3-supervisor/README.md

-# Arma 3 Server Super Supervisor a3s
+# Arma 3 Server Supervisor a3ss
 RestAPI for launching, controling and monitoring Arma 3 Servers